 Summary: Is your Microsoft Access database constantly throwing errors, due to which the records cannot be read as there’s “no read permission”.
 These errors may appear due to database corruption.
-In this post, we will help you resolve a particular Access database error, the “MSysAccessObjects” error (where xxxx is the object name, and can be used either as a system object or user object).
+In this post, we will help you resolve a particular Access database error, the “MSysAccessObjects” error (where

 Access database stores all information in MDB and ACCDB files, in the form of tables with proper segregation of data in columns & rows.
 A major cause of Access database corruption is damage in these tables.
 There are several system tables within Access database that collectively represent vital information about the database.
 Some of these system tables — MSysAccessObjects, MSysRelationships, MSysACEs, MSysQueries, and MSysObject—are hidden from the users, meaning, the users cannot directly access them.